 An ancient Chinese scholar once said:

-Okay, we may have just made this quote up, and no Chinese scholar has ever said such a thing.
-However, the guiding principle is still clear - You must avoid creating an atmosphere of over-dramatization within your home regarding the learning environment.
+Okay, okay.. we may have just made this quote up, and no Chinese scholar has ever said such a thing.
+However, the guiding principle is still valid - You must avoid creating an atmosphere of over-dramatization within your home regarding the learning environment.

 Be easygoing about it.

-The more natural your child feels with the learning environment, The easier it will be for them to use it and, thus - more productive.
+The more natural your kids feel within the learning environment, The easier it will be for them to use it and, thus - more productive.

 We hope that this article - 'Ways to Create a Learning Environment at Home' - has helped you to some extent in your efforts to establish a good home learning environment.
 And if you have any more questions on the matter, please feel free to reach out.

-By the way, feel free to jump into our collections page.
+By the way, Did you get to visit our collections page?